-Serrano Y Manchego - (0131-554-0955)- the newest addition to Leith Walk, just slightly further down than Pilrig Street, this authentically designed pincho and tapas bar is a hit with the locals.
+Serrano Y Manchego - (0131-554-0955)- a fairly new addition to Leith Walk, just slightly further down than Pilrig Street, this authentically designed pincho and tapas bar is a hit with the locals.
 Lots of home made goodies and of course sangria!

 Diner 7 - (0131-553-0624 www.diner7.co.uk ) in the Shore area of Leith (Commercial Street just over the bridge)- a new, contemporary and stylish diner with great burgers and steaks and good selection of fish and changing special dishes.
 It’s also very well priced- it’s quite small and gets busy so it’s always a good idea to book!